NiniolaX/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile,script to move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete, script to delete file betty in new location 9-firstdirdeletion, script to delete directory /tmp/my_first_directory
+7-movethatfile,script to move the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete, script to delete file betty in new location 9-firstdirdeletion, script to delete directory /tmp/my_first_directory 10-back, script to change working directory to previous one